tasilvar/mauricztv/wp-content/plugins/media-sync/readme.txt

 == Changelog ==

+= 1.4.2 =
+* Fix enabling or disabling debugging option
+* Fix various issues with paths on Windows servers
+* Remove "Scan directory" option to simplify plugin maintenance and compatibility with Windows servers
+* Tested for WordPress 6.5.3

+= 1.4.1 =
+* Fix deprecated warnings with PHP 8.1
+* Increase required versions to WordPress 5.3 and PHP 7.1

+= 1.4.0 =
+* Add correct plugin version when loading assets and updated readme.txt.

+= 1.3.3 =
+* Fix detecting files that already in database when "Scan directory" option is used.
+Issue started in previous version (1.3.2).

+= 1.3.2 =
+* Fix handling file names with even rarer special characters that might have resulted in duplicate imports.

 = 1.3.1 =
 * Ignore optimized .webp versions of original images (e.g. .jpg.webp) and retina thumbnails (e.g. -100x100@2x.jpg) by default.
 It's still possible to customize it with `media_sync_filter_is_scan_object_ignored` hook.